DimitriRomano/TouristApp/README.md

                                                            ♦ Register (after entering his account information, a new account will be created [added to database] and the next activity will be DashboardActivity).
+     DashboardActivity -> This activity will show to the user his panels and a google maps map.
+                        UserFragment => UserFragment is the user panel, and will contain ○ His image ○ His pseudo
+                                                                                         ○ His age
+                                                                                         ○ His email
+                                                                                         ○ His score
+                                                                                         ○ His progression
+                                                                                         ○ Two buttons
+                                                                                            - Caption (a little caption to help understand the map)
+                                                                                            - Already visited (a list of places already visited)